-Mitsui's business-based Head Office Business Unit are aligned to its products and services, with Regional Business Units in the Americas and Asia Pacific, making it possible for each Chief Operating Officer to implement timely, locally-based management decisions by delegating certain authority to each of them in accordance with Mitsui's Regulations on delegation of authority.
+Under the rules on delegation of authority, specific authority is delegated to the Chief Operating Officers of Headquarters Business Units, which each engage in global business activities in specific business areas, and the Chief Operating Officers of the Regional Business Units, which play key roles in regional strategies, enabling them to provide timely management based on close links to the frontline.
 Mitsui implements an internal approval system for matters which are beyond the delegated authority of each Chief Operating Officer.
 Within such system, Mitsui's Representative Directors make final decision in the best interests of the Company, following deliberations conducted by the relevant Corporate Staff Divisions on their capacities and specialist areas.